 - Mobile-first design - Mobile apps appear more polished and professional, as they have been designed to be viewed on mobile only, and follow the specific requirements of each mobile device operating system.

 - Faster loading - Much of the content on an app is already pre-downloaded on the user's device, making it faster to use and navigate from page to page.

-- Seamless access - Mobile apps such as schoolAPP requests a single log on and allows parents to remain logged in for future visits.
+- Seamless access - Mobile apps requests a single log on and allows parents to remain logged in for future visits.

-This is why Elcom and Skoolbag have recently partnered to offer a complete desktop portal and mobile app solution to better connect school communities.
+This is why Elcom offer a complete desktop portal and mobile app solution to better connect school communities.

 Launching or relaunching a good portal solution with high adoption rates will take a lot of time and effort on your behalf.
 However, it leads to a happier and highly engaged community of administrators, parents, students, alumni and other important stakeholders.

 Ready to Get Started with Your Education Portal?

 Deploying an education portal is easier when you partner with developers that have a proven track record in building customised applications for educational institutions.
 Dsicover "elements by Elcom", a beautifully designed out-of-the-box school portal with integrations to popular school systems.